-We run, we improve, we scale - XGBoost story in Uber
+We run, we improve, we scale: The XGBoost story at Uber

-Prerequisite knowledgebeginner understanding of tree machine learning model What is XGBoost Brief experience with XGBoost
+- A basic understanding of tree machine learning model

 What you'll learn

-Nan Zhu is a software engineer in Uber.
-He works on optimizing Apache Spark for Uber scenarios and scaling XGBoost in the machine learning platform of Uber.
+Nan Zhu is a software engineer at Uber.
+He works on optimizing Spark for Uber’s scenarios and scaling XGBoost in Uber’s machine learning platform.
 Nan has been the committee member of XGBoost since 2016.
-He started project XGBoost4J-Spark integrating XGBoost and Spark as well as fast histogram algorithm in distributed training.
+He started the XGBoost4J-Spark project facilitating distributed training in XGBoost and fast histogram algorithms in distributed training.

-Felix Cheung is an engineer at Uber and a PMC and committer for Apache Spark.
-Felix started his journey in the big data space about five years ago with the then state-of-the-art MapReduce.
+Felix Cheung is an engineering manager II at Uber and a PMC and committer for Apache Spark.
+Felix started his journey in the big data space about five years ago with the then-state-of-the-art MapReduce.
 Since then, he’s (re-)built Hadoop clusters from metal more times than he would like, created a Hadoop distro from two dozen or so projects, and juggled hundreds to thousands of cores in the cloud or in data centers.
 He built a few interesting apps with Apache Spark and ended up contributing to the project.
 In addition to building stuff, he frequently presents at conferences, meetups, and workshops.
 He was also a teaching assistant for the first set of edX MOOCs on Apache Spark.